-The total proof of financial responsibility for the life of this permit, unless modified, shall be \$96,164,867.
+The total proof of financial responsibility for the life of this permit, unless modified, shall be \$100,620,000.
 A detailed breakdown of the financial responsibility cost estimate can be found in the reclamation and closure plan.
-The Fort Knox Mine financial responsibility is based on the following.
+The Fort Knox Mine financial responsibility is based on the following as displayed in Table 3.